jjvanzon/Circular-Language-Spec/spec/interfaces/interfaces-main-concepts.md

 ![](images/1.%20Interfaces%20Main%20Concepts.020.png)

-If the interface has an interface as well, this does not redirect the original object’s interface, because the second interface is *another* interface object, that the first interface is just *based* on.
+If the interface has an interface as well, this might not redirect the original object’s interface, because the second interface is *another* interface object, that the first interface is just *based* on.
 An object redirection is just a much tighter bond, than a class or interface redirection.

 ![](images/1.%20Interfaces%20Main%20Concepts.021.png)

 The target interface of the object reference is the symbol __Interface__, not the symbol __Interface’s interface__.
 So you should not follow more than *one* interface redirection to get to the interface object.

 You should also not follow more than *one* class redirection to find the target interface.
-If the class has again a class which has an interface, the first class does not have an interface defined at all:
+If the class has again a class which has an interface, the first class might not have an interface defined at all:

 ![](images/1.%20Interfaces%20Main%20Concepts.022.png)